Graduate & Undergraduate Training

 Research in Action - Our staff all come from research institutes and understand the necessity of current research and empirically supported models in addressing our work with clients and our communities.
 However, note that we said support and not directed by these models.
 We understand that research models can be flawed when applied to communities and we critically look at each model and see how best it can be used to support our client’s and the community’s needs.

 Social Justice in Action – Loyola University Chicago has a long tradition of promoting social justice.
 LCFS is an exemplary model of the University’s vision of social justice in action.
 Our mandate from the President’s and Provost’s office has always been to serve the community.
 All staff at LCFS take this mandate strongly as we provide equal access to therapeutic services and resources to all communities’ members despite SES, immigration, documentation, and other status background.
 Also, as mentioned above we also strongly advocate for our clients and families to help build a stronger community for all member to thrive and reach their potential.

 Staff at LCFS Strongly believe that each of these areas mentioned above make us a unique training opportunity for your graduate career.
 These experiences will help you develop as a multicultural and multidisciplinary clinician that will serve you well in a wide variety of clinical professional settings.

-For specific information on duties during your traineeship year, please click on your program below:
+For specific information on duties during your traineeship year, please click on your program and/or training interest below: